DadGear Backpack Review

 The DadGear Backpack is average in storage and ease of use.
 While its internal volume is capacious, it lacks structure in its main compartment so things can get quickly jumbled if you don't plan and organize with a pod-like system.
 Nonetheless, the main compartment does fully zip down, so you can let it all hang out to find what you are looking for if your location allows.

 The straps and padding are comfortable to carry, but it is a let down that the polyester fabric rests directly on your back which limits airflow and can cause a sweaty low back.
-It's no fun to be chasing the kids around on a hot day and to have your back a sweaty mess because of lack of air.
+It's no fun to be chasing the kids around on a hot day and to have your back a sweaty mess because of a lack of air.

-While the backpack boasts robust and durable material that will come at a bit of a price.
+While the backpack boasts a robust and durable material that will come at a bit of a price.
 At 2.6 lbs, this is one of the heavier bags we tested, and it lacks a chest clip.
 After you load all of the necessary gear into the bag, it will get heavy.
 Carrying all of the weight on your shoulders and back can be taxing on your already tired body.
 We think that the addition of a chest clip would help to make this comfortable bag more so.

 We love the functionality and organization that this bag offers.
 It is sporty enough for dads not to feel like they are carrying around a typical diaper bag.
-While it could use an upgrade to allow airflow and a chest clip, we believe that you will be happy with the rugged style and ability to continue use of the bag when your diapering days over.
+While it could use an upgrade to allow airflow and a chest clip, we believe that you will be happy with the rugged style and ability to continue the use of the bag when your diapering days over.